hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

 the listeners get notified of the events. in some cases the host (or callback tree itself) will take different actions based on the result of the callbacks.

+the interplay between the host and the callbacks is where it gets really intersting, but first we offer some rough working definitions for all the components and concepts at play here. (sadly the definitions are somewhat circular, but there was no easy way "around" this!)

 the "host" can be any object that accepts listeners to channels, and presumably then emits events at various points in its lifecycle.

-the callbacks are concrete, callable proc-likes that represent the more abstract notiong of a corresponding "listener" behind them, which is to say we may use these terms somewhat interchangeably. (but note that what actually happens when the callable is called is unimportant from the perspective of the host, except for in some cases the result value of the call, which will be explained below.)
+the callbacks are concrete, callable proc-likes that represent the more abstract notion of a corresponding "listener" behind them, which is to say we may use the term "callback" and "listener" somewhat interchangeably.
+(but note that what actually
+happens when the callable is called is unimportant from the perspective of the host, except for in some cases the result value of the call, which will be explained below.)